 - Is your product for human consumption?
 Then all equipment needs to be designed for food grade service.

-- Does the bagging machine need to be mobile or stationary?
+- Does the bagging machine or unloader need to be mobile or stationary?

 - Electrical or compressed air requirements